scollier/demo/README.md

 ps -ef | grep qemu | grep vm1
 ```

-Finally, use the gathered ip to connect to the vm, create some files, stop and restart the vm with virtctl and check how data persists
+Finally, use the gathered ip to connect to the VM, create some files, stop and restart the VM with virtctl and check how data persists

 ```
 ssh fedora@VM_IP